Achille Liénart: Bishop of Lille

+Cardinal and worker-priest movement

 Liénart, who participated in the 1939 papal conclave, was elected president of the French Episcopal Conference in 1948, representing the Catholic Church in France, and remained in that post until 1964.
 An elector in the 1958 papal conclave, he was named the first territorial prelate of Mission de France on 13 November 1954 and later resigned from this post in 1964.

 Liénart had a nickname of a "Red Cardinal" because of his support for the left-wing worker-priest movement and Catholic trade unions, and he strongly promoted social justice within the Church.
 Seeking collaboration with workers' associations and pursuing dialogue with socialist and communist trade unions, French worker-priests under Liénart would earn the respect of various left-wing movements, including the Marxist ones.
 Entering dialogue with these priests, a French communist activist remarked in 1954: "You are Christian and a priest; I am a Communist.
 But I say we are brothers.
 And when you tell me by my conduct that I am Christian, I respond to you that I would be even more so if the church was what you wished it to be."
 Liénart continued to maintain the movement even after Vatican took action against worker-priests in 1953, making sure that they could stay active "through special dispensations and broad interpretations of the papal wishes".
 Vatican would reverse its decision and embrace the movement in 1962.